moemipa/KotlinSpringDemo/README.md

 # KotlinSpringDemo

-an REST API demo with Kotlin and Spring
+a RESTful API demo with Kotlin and Spring